c9s/bbgo/doc/development/series.md

 #### Extended Series

 Instead of simple Series interface, we have `types.SeriesExtend` interface that enriches the functionality of `types.Series`.
 An indicator struct could simply be extended to `types.SeriesExtend` type by embedding anonymous struct `types.SeriesBase`, and instanced by `types.NewSeries()` function.
-The `types.SeriesExtend` interface binds commonly used functions, such as `Add`, `Reverse`, `Shfit`, `Covariance` and `Entropy`, to the original `types.Series` object.
+The `types.SeriesExtend` interface binds commonly used functions, such as `Add`, `Reverse`, `Shift`, `Covariance` and `Entropy`, to the original `types.Series` object.
 Please check [pkg/types/seriesbase_imp.go](../../pkg/types/seriesbase_imp.go) for the extendable functions.

 Example: